IPVS-AS/MBP/resources/adapter-scripts/sensoradapter_xdk_mqtt/README.md

 The following files are provided in this folder:

- - `XDK_MQTT.zip`: This file contains the MQTT Protocol Project which should be import to XDK.
+ - `XDK_MQTT.zip`: This file contains the MQTT Protocol Project which must be imported into XDK.

  - `sensoradapter_xdk_mqtt.py`: This file contains a MQTT client, which publishes XDK sensor values to a configured topic on MBP Broker received through a topic which the script subscribes on the localhost to receive the json containing all the sensors enabled and its values on the XDK device